EXIT 89

 Locate your property, then the body of water your groundwater flows toward — it might surprise you.

 For example, the groundwater under a waterfront property on the west side of Pilgrim Lake flows into the lake, and relatively quickly because it’s such a short distance away.
-This means phosphorus — which exists in many household products like soap, detergent and cosmetics, and encourages toxic algae blooms in freshwater — is particularly threatening to the surface water quality in these areas.
+Human urine from toilet water, the primary source of phosphorus, encourages toxic algae blooms in freshwater — is particularly threatening to the surface water quality in these areas.
 But the groundwater under certain waterfront properties on the east side of Pilgrim Lake — and whatever pollutants it contains — doesn’t flow into the lake at all, but into The River, about half a mile to the east.

 How quickly does it travel?